TeamRedDragon/RedDragon-Marvelous-Machines/README.md

 * [Planter](../../wiki/Planter): Allows planting food crops and tree saplings automatically.
 * [Fertilizer](../../wiki/Fertilizer): Allows automated fertilization of food crops and tree saplings when provided with enough bonemeal.
 * [Harvester](../../wiki/Harvester): Allows harvesting food crops automatically, similiar to the *Greenhouse controller*.
 The harvester though will produce [sewage](../../wiki/Sewage) that can be further processed to obtain [mud](../../wiki/Mud-block), fertilizer or biofuel.
 * [Log breaker](../../wiki/Log-breaker): Allows breaking wooden blocks right in front of the machine.
-A very crude tree cutter!
+A very crude tree cutter when stacked!
 * [Tree cutter](../../wiki/Tree-cutter): A more advanced log breaker!
 Allows chopping down full trees automatically, including logs and leaves.
 * [Water treatment plant](../../wiki/Water-treatment-plant): Allows recycling of [sewage](../../wiki/Sewage) and other fluids to produce [mud](../../wiki/Mud-block).
 Good for the environment! 🌴
 * [Stone breaker](../../wiki/Stone-breaker): Allows building an automated cobblestone generator using water and lava.